KiranRamasamy/Group_G_ScientificCalculator/install.md

 Excutable binary  file will be placed in `bin` directory.

-For test cases give 'make stack_test' .
+For test cases give 'make stack_testing' .

 For  Postfix test cases give 'make postfix_test' .